Aerobic Exercise Program During and After Cancer Treatment

 Chemotherapy and Exercise - Important Considerations

-If you have gotten chemotherapy to treat your cancer, you should talk to your provider about exercise.
+If you are receiving chemotherapy to treat your cancer, you should talk to your provider about exercise.
 Each type of chemotherapy is different in how it affects your body.
 Some days, your provider might ask you not to exercise because of low blood counts or fever.
 Or, they may ask you to stay active, but reduce the intensity that you are exercising.
-Make it a point to discuss exercise with the oncology team at your next visit.

-Some side-effects of chemotherapy that may affect your ability to exercise are:
+Some side effects of chemotherapy that may affect your ability to exercise are:

 Anemia